 Murchison falls arguably has one of the widest ranges of animal species in Uganda and very large populations of some of these groups especially the herbivores.
 From Nile Crocodiles, Hippos, Waterbucks and Buffaloes that inhabit the banks of the Nile, to the large herds of game that graze the vast savannahs under the predatory gaze of the big cats, Not forgetting the numerous bird species that flourish here, make Murchison Falls National park a must visit.

 A large variety of safari game animals occur freely and widely in the huge expanse that makes Murchison falls national park.
 The most populous and numerous of these species are the herbivores that graze the entire span of the national park’s savannah grasslands, riverine forest and the woodlands.
-Giraffes, Elephants, Uganda Kobs, and Bushbucks, Hartebeests, Zebras, Warthogs, Oribis, Bohor reedbuck, Buffaloes and Waterbucks being the most prominent.
+Giraffes, Elephants, Uganda Kobs, Bushbucks, Hartebeests, Warthogs, Oribis, Buffaloes and Waterbucks being the most prominent.